dod38fr/config-model/t/README.md

 ## Running the tests

-All tests can be run in parrallel with
+All tests can be run in parallel with

     prove -j8 t/